 Enrollment Status - Students should verify that aid is awarded for each semester that they plan to attend and that the enrollment status listed on the Financial Aid Notification (fulltime, halftime, less than halftime) is accurate for each semester.
 Changes in enrollment status may impact the amount of financial aid eligibility.
 The final financial aid award for each semester will be based on the number of credits the student is enrolled in on the tenth day of classes.

 Changing Living Arrangements - To calculate your aid eligibility, we have used the housing status you reported on your FAFSA (living with parent or not living with parent).
-If your plans have changed, please send us the correct information.
+If your plans have changed, please correct the information on the FAFSA.

 Cost of Attendance - The Financial Aid office establishes standard budgets that show average costs for the academic year.
 Standard budgets include estimates for tuition and fees, and room and board, books, personal, and transportational expenses.
 For specifics about estimated costs, see the "Costs"section of the Financial aid Website or the individualized "Shopping Sheet" in MyBlugold CampS.
 Students who experience unusual expesnses may request an increase in their budget.